Dominique McCormick / Soprano

 Dominique McCormick is a lyric soprano from Long Island, New York.
 She obtained her Bachelors degree in Vocal Performance from the Eastman School of Music, followed by a Masters of Arts in Voice from CUNY Queens College Aaron Copland School of Music.
 After obtaining her Masters, she furthered her studies in France where she received a post Masters diploma in Musical Analysis and a Performers Certificate in Voice from the Conservatoire National de Region Boulogne-Billancourt.
-She is currently writing her dissertation to complete her Doctoral studies in Voice at the CUNY Graduate Center.
+She earned her Doctoral degree in Musical Arts, DMA, in August, 2020, from the CUNY Graduate Center.
+Her doctoral dissertation was entitled, “French Composer Martial Caillebotte and His Mélodies and Scénes Lyriques: Analytical Essays and Performance Guide.

 From September 2011 to August 2013, Dominique held the position of assistant music director at the American Cathedral in Paris.
 As assistant director she taught vocal technique classes to the youth choir, conducted the children’s ensemble, and taught sight singing and music theory to the Young Singers Ensemble.
 In October 2011 she was appointed voice professor for Choeur Régional Vittoria d'Île de France under the direction of Michel Piquemal.
 She continues to give master classes during her visits to Paris.
 Upon her return to the United States in 2013 as part of a fellowship she received to assist her doctoral studies she worked as an adjunct professor at CUNY Queens College teaching sight singing, applied voice, and French diction for singers.
 In 2015 she moved to Houston where she just completed a faculty appointment position in voice and piano with the Vivaldi Music Academy.